benshimonz/V1/README.md

 The aggregate entity 'The Beatles' will be part of the query result.
 It won't be disassembled into its four members.

-_**Q209:** Any dragon than called at least 3 dragons owned by entities encapsulated within 'Sarnorian'_
+_**Q209:** Any dragon than freezed at least 3 dragons owned by entities encapsulated within 'Sarnorian'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q209.png)

-If, for example, some dragon called 2 dragons owned by McCartney, and 1 dragon owned by Starr - it would be part of the answer.
+If, for example, some dragon freezed 2 dragons owned by McCartney, and 1 dragon owned by Starr - it would be part of the answer.
 Again, 'The Beatles' will be aprt of the query result.

 _**Q210:** Any person who has at least 3 'owns' relationships with entities encapsulated within 'Red Things'_